nuproj/nuproj/docs/Authoring.md

 ## Merging Nuspec Template

-In addition to using MSBuild properties and items, you can use existing nuspec file as `NuSpecTeplate` property.
+In addition to using MSBuild properties and items, you can use existing nuspec file as `NuSpecTemplate` property.
 The file will be used to populate default values.
 Specified MSBuild properties will overwrite the properties.
 MSBuild items will be added to files, framework assemblies, references or dependencies.